« All Events

 If required, interpreters will be provided for meetings and are included in your registration fee.

-Airline tickets: You book (and pay for) your own airline ticket via local travel agent or online air travel website.
+Airline tickets: You book (and pay for) your own airline ticket via a local travel agent or a travel website.
 If you do not have a travel agent, the Trade Mission Leader can recommend one for you.

 Contact your local International Trade Manager or the Trade Mission Leader immediately!
 We only want you to make the trip if we think there is good market potential for your company.
 We can perform exploratory market research within a short period of time to verify market potential for you.